Rushi-tech11/index.-web-/README.md

-📝 How to Create a Wikipedia-Style Page Using Only HTML 🔠 1.
+📋 What is a Registration Form?
+A registration form is a web-based form that allows users to create an account by entering their personal details.
+It is commonly used on websites and applications to gather information such as the user’s name, email, password, and other optional details like gender or date of birth.

+🔠 1.
 Use Semantic Headings
-Use <h1> for the main title (page name).
+Use <h1> for the main title ().

 Use <h2>, <h3>, <h4> for sections and subsections.